-Cost: $2.75 million
+Cost: $2.73 million

 Brooks was named for a former faculty member and head of the Department of Chemistry and Physics.
 Kendall Brooks was the son of a Baptist preacher who was also the president of Kalamazoo College.
 He received his Bachelor of Arts from Alma College, then did graduate work at the University of Michigan and the University of Chicago.
-He taught science at Marquette, became superintendant of schools, then resigned in 1908.
+He taught science in Marquette, became superintendent of schools, then resigned in 1908.
 He spent two years in Germany studying Physics, but failed his Doctoral oral examinations in 1910.
 He returned to Central soon after to head the Department of Chemistry and Physics.
-He also worked as a registrar for the University.
+He also worked as a registrar for the institution.
 He was the director of the Exchange Savings Bank in Mt.
 Pleasant, which he helped survive the Great Depression.